Vyral/base-template/_posts/2023-03-01-my-home-didn-t-sell-now-what.md

 Although selling your home independently can help cut some costs, it can also be extremely risky and may even lose you money in the long run.
 For example, research by the National Association of Realtors suggests that For Sale By Owner (or FSBO) homes tend to sell for less than homes represented by a professional.
 In 2021, for example, the average FSBO home sold for $105,000 less than the average home sold with the assistance of an agent.6

-**Now What?**If either of those scenarios sounds familiar, you need to ask yourself: “Would I still be interested in selling my home if I could get the right offer?”
+**Now What?**<br>If either of those scenarios sounds familiar, you need to ask yourself: “Would I still be interested in selling my home if I could get the right offer?”

 If so, we should talk.
 We understand how frustrating it can be when you’ve put a lot of time, money, and effort into prepping your property for the market and it doesn’t sell.
 We also empathize with how disruptive a delayed home sale can be to your life.